anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 #### VNF/CNF Transition Plan Framework

-Exceptions will be clearly recorded in the appropriate specefication Appendix which will act as a guidance to VNFs/CNFs vendors of what Exceptions will be allowed in each CNTT release. **Figure 1** below demonstrate the concept.
+Exceptions will be clearly recorded in the appropriate specification Appendix which will act as a guidance to VNFs/CNFs vendors of what Exceptions will be allowed in each CNTT release. **Figure 1** below demonstrate the concept.

 - As technology matures, fewer and fewer Exceptions will be allowed in CNTT releases.
 - For each CNTT Release, VNF/CNF can be either: